network4dev/n4d/docs/networking/ip4.rst

   which allows IP packet debugging (routing lookups) to be shown.
 This is not supported on newer Cisco routers, so older devices running 12.4T are used in these demonstrations.
+* This document *describes* NAT, but does not *prescribe* NAT.
+NAT designs are almost never the best overall solutions and should be considered short-term, tactical options.
+Software should avoid relying on it by using duplicate, hardcoded IPs, then relying on NAT later to fix the blunder.
+* Mastery of the NAT order of operations is required for any developer building an application that may traverse a NAT device.
+This affects which addresses are used when, impacts DNS, impacts packet payloads (ie, embedded IPs), and more.

+  1. Packet arrives on inside
+  2. Router performs route lookup to destination
+  3. Router translates address
+  4. Reply arrives on outside
+  5. Route translates address back
+  6. Router performs route lookup to destination

 Static One-to-one (1:1) Inside Source NAT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^